Schwaldlander/DomainNameSuggest/REPORT.md

 ### SfT vs DPO

 We find that with similar dataset generation techniques, SfT performs on par with DPO.
 Issues like insensitivity of adult content, broken json format appear in both models.
+However, for future extension, it would be more interesting to probe into DPO.

+Due to GPU usage constraint on Colab platform, we cannot proceed with too many experiments.

 ## Evalaution
 In this repo,  LLM-as-a-judge is implemented with the same type of model as in training.
+It harnesses **hard criteria** like vowel composition, string length and **soft standrads** like LLM prompt returns a score on appropriateness of domain suggestions and highlights **specificity vs genericity** of domain names.
 Our evaluation covers similar topics as in training dataset.
 Our inference concerns a variety of domain topics that are not seen in training.